aws/aws-sam-cli/samcli/lib/init/templates/cookiecutter-aws-sam-hello-python/README.md

 A cookiecutter template to create a Python Hello world boilerplate using [Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model).

+This template creates a Serverless Application that reacts to EC2 Instance State change events, demonstrating the power of event-driven development with Amazon EventBridge.

 ## Requirements

 * [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli)